johnmai-dev/tokenizers-converter/README.md

 ## Overview

-`tokenizers-converter` is a command-line tool for converting and validating tokenizers in different formats.
+`tokenizers-converter` is a command-line tool for converting slow tokenizers to their fast tokenizer counterparts.

 ## Installation